Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

-5.8 All students undertaking study at Northland Polytechnic shall be registered and enrolled.
+5.8 All students undertaking a programme of study at Northland Polytechnic shall be registered and enrolled.

 5.10 Northland Polytechnic may determine the minimum and maximum number of students who may be enrolled in a particular programme of study at the institution in a particular year.

-5.11 Registrations for all courses will be accepted during office hours, in person, by mail or by on-line registration processes.
+5.11 Registrations for all programmes of study and courses will be accepted during office hours, in person, by mail or by on-line registration processes.
 Telephone enrolments are not accepted.

-5.12 Students shall be deemed to be enrolled for a course or programme when the appropriate registration form has been completed and signed by the student and submitted to Northland Polytechnic AND either the student has paid their fees or has made provision for their fees to be paid, OR the student has not paid their fees but attends class after the period for the full refund of any fees paid has lapsed and has been invoiced.
+5.12 Students shall be deemed to be enrolled for a course or programme of study when the appropriate registration form and Offer of Place form have been completed and signed by the student and submitted to Northland Polytechnic AND either the student has paid their fees or has made provision for their fees to be paid, OR the student has not paid their fees but attends class after the period for the full refund of any fees paid has lapsed and has been invoiced.

-5.13 To complete registration the student must supply statistical information as prescribed by the Ministry of Education.
+5.13 As part of the process to complete registration, the student must supply statistical information as prescribed by the Ministry of Education.
 The statistical information provided on the registration form may, if required, be submitted to the Ministry of Education under the Education Act, 1989.

-5.14 Overseas students must apply to Northland Polytechnic on the prescribed registration form.
+5.14 International students must apply to Northland Polytechnic on the prescribed international registration form.

-5.15 Intending students are required to enrol by the date given in the programme brochure.
+5.15 Intending students are required to register and enrol by the date given in the programme brochure.
 Late enrolments may be accepted, if places are still available.

-5.17 A programme or course may be cancelled if there are insufficient enrolments.
-Should the attendance level of the course drop below a certain level, then the course may be cancelled at any stage during the year.
+5.17 A programme of study or course may be cancelled if there are insufficient enrolments.
+Should the attendance level of the programme of study or course drop below a certain level, then the programme of study or course may be cancelled at any stage during the year.

 Enrolments at Two Institutions

 5.19 If transferring from one institution to another, students will have to pay tuition fees charged by each.
-Students may be eligible for a refund of Northland Polytechnic fees only if the requirements of the policy Domestic and International Student Fees (03.017) are met.
+Students may be eligible for a refund of Northland Polytechnic fees only if the requirements of the policy Student Fees (03.017) are met.